 I remember back in the day before we were all using credit cards and debit cards to pay for purchases, we just used cash.
 We would buy something for, say, $19.50 and hand the cashier a $20.
 That $.50 change we got back would go into our pocket and maybe into a change jar at home.
 Once that jar got full enough, we'd take it to the bank and have it turned into cash to use for other purchases or maybe we'd just stick it in the bank to save it.

 With Acorns, you link your debit or credit card and it will round up your purchases to the nearest dollar.
 If you use your card to pay that $19.50, it will treat it as $20 and take the $.50 and put it in your account.
-That money will then be invested into one of five stock portfolios of your choosing, ranging from conservative to aggressive, and will hopefully begin to multiply.
+That money is then invested into one of five stock portfolios of your choosing, ranging from conservative to aggressive.
+Then, it starts multiplying.

 Acorns also has a “found money” feature where you can navigate to one of many online retailers from the Acorns site and make a purchase.
-A percentage of that purchase will be invested into your account.
+A percentage of that purchase gets invested into your account.

 Acorns is only available to people living in the US and Australia.

 It is also unfortunately not free, however it's not expensive.
 There is a $1 fee per month for management if your account has less than $5,000 in it.
 Once you hit that limit, the fee changes to 0.25% of your annual funds, so if you have $20,000 invested, your fee will be $50 for the whole year, which comes to a little over $4 per month.